Tardive Dystonia Medication

 Trihexyphenidyl (Artane)

-Central inhibitor of parasympathetic nervous system, resulting in diminished muscle spasms.
-Often DOC for young person with generalized, multifocal, or segmental dystonia, especially with lower extremities and trunk involvement.
+This agent is a central inhibitor of the parasympathetic nervous system, resulting in diminished muscle spasms.
+It is often the drug of choice for young persons with generalized, multifocal, or segmental dystonia, especially with lower extremities and trunk involvement.

 Previous